Canonical Tag: What is it and why it matters

 How do I know when I should use a canonical tag on my blog posts?

 Use a canonical tag when you have two or more URLs with the same or very similar content.
-For example, if your blog post can load with tracking parameters or both with and without a trailing slash, those are good cases for a canonical tag.
+For example, if your post is reachable at both https://yourblog.com/post/ and https://yourblog.com/post/?ref=newsletter, you should pick one as the main version.

 What is the difference between a canonical tag and a noindex tag?

-A canonical tag tells search engines which version of similar pages is the main one to index and rank.
-The other versions can still be crawled, but the main SEO value is passed to the canonical URL.
+A canonical tag tells search engines which version of similar content is the main one.
+It says, "Index this main URL and treat others as copies."
+The duplicate pages can still be crawled, but their value is passed to the canonical URL.

-How can RightBlogger help me avoid duplicate content and use canonical tags better?
+How can RightBlogger help me manage canonical tags and other SEO basics?

 New:Autoblogging + Scheduling